mattbishun5/WS_Application/README.md

 On the server side
 -----------

-I have implemented a server, which can be ran by typing, once in the applications directory.
+I have implemented a server, which can be run by typing, once in the applications directory.
 ``` bash
 npm start
 ```